Find Your Tour

 Meals:

-We get a paradise of delicious food in Kathmandu valley.
-We have a lot of restaurants with different cuisine in city but during the Lodge trek we get to eat Continental, Indian and Nepali menu choices like Pasta, Pizza, Mo: Mo, Soup, Dal Bhat, Hot drinks Tea & Coffee etc. Our Guide (Leader) will manage and advice the Food for beloved Guests to be satisfy
+We get paradise of food especially in the cities areas especially in Katmandu valley.
+We have a lot of restaurants with different cuisine in city but during the trek we get to eat from Continental and Nepali menu especially choices like Pasta, Pizza, Mo.
+Mo, soup items, Potatoes items, Dal Bhat, Hot drinks Tea & Coffee etc.

-Being homeland of Himalayas, it’s obvious to have challenging routes, dangerous weather, health issues; any of these situations is enough to ruin your trip.
+Being homeland of Himalayas, it’s obvious to have challenging routes, High altitude problems, Weather and other conditions; any of those situations is big enough to ruin your trip.
 Leading around the steeply hills and rocky routes is not a job of common climbers and trekkers.
-Himalayan Magic Treks have been providing native leaders and staffs working in this field perfectly since many years to overcome tough challenges and make your trip a golden memory.
-Our Guides are trained and well certified by the Government of Nepal.
-Our staffs have received proper emergency guidance and evacuation education in the Himalayas.
-They are also entirely aware of correct knowledge of first aid to the victims.
-We have never and will never compromise on the safety to our clients; therefore, we provide insurance and medical services during the trek and compensation when they needs.
+Himalayan Magic Treks have been providing native leaders and staffs working in this field perfectly since long years to overcome tough challenges and make your trip a golden memory.
+They are trained and well certified by the Government of Nepal.
+All of our staffs have received emergency guidance in Himalaya’s and have knowledge of first Aid for our guest.
+We never compromise giving safety to our staffs; therefore we provide insurance and medical services during the trek and compensation when they need especially to Porters, Kitchen member and other.

 Safety & Security: